bphopkins/texmf/README.md

         texhash /run/media/bph/bph-work/texmf
         ```
     This will create a file inside the `texmf` folder called `ls-R` which directs the compiler to your custom macros.

+And now you are set!

+Just keep in mind that, **every time you update one of your macros, you will need to update the hash!**